vade/dvc.org/public/static/docs/command-reference/gc.md

   useful if tags are used to track "checkpoints" of an experiment or project.
   Note that both options can be combined, for example using the `-aT` flag.

+- `-w`, `--workspace` - remove files in local cache. _This operation is dangerous._ If `--all-tags` or `--all-branches` are specified, this flag is not explicitly required.

 - `-p`, `--projects` - if a single remote or a single cache is shared among different projects (e.g. a configuration like the one described [here](/doc/use-cases/shared-development-server)), this option can be used to specify a list of them (each project is a path) to keep data that is currently referenced from them.

-- `-c`, `--cloud` - also remove files in remote storage. _This operation is dangerous._ It removes datasets, models, other files that are not linked in the current commit (unless `-a` or `-T` are also used).
+- `-c`, `--cloud` - remove files in remote storage in addition to local cache.
+  _This operation is dangerous._ It removes datasets, models, other files that are not linked in the current commit (unless `-a` or `-T` are also used).
 The default remote is used unless a specific one is given with `-r`.

 - `-r`, `--remote` - name of the remote storage to collect unused objects from if `-c` option is specified.